nose-devs/nose2/contributing.rst

 Coding Guidelines
 -----------------

-The main rule is: *any patch that touches code must include tests.*
+The main rule is: *any patch that touches code should include tests.*
-And of course all tests must pass under all supported versions of Python.
+And of course all tests should pass under all supported versions of Python.

-Fortunately that's easy to check: nose2 uses `tox`_ to manage its test scenarios, so simply running ``tox`` in nose2's root directory will run all of the tests with all supported python versions.
-When your patch gets all green, send a pull request!
+If you aren't sure how to add tests, or you don't know why existing tests fail on your changes, submit your patch and ask for help testing it.

+Tests are easy to run.
+Just install `tox`_ (``pip install tox``), and run ``tox`` in the nose2 root directory.

 Some additional tips for the python and documentation in this project.